Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 ### 3. PyTest 102

-We will look at PyTest features to make testing easier:
+We will look at PyTest features to make testing easier.
+They are not necessary for PyTesting but are powerful features to save time and code:

 - Fixtures
 - Parametrization